CMU-313/fall23-nodebb-poncho/UserGuide.md

 <img width="601" alt="Screenshot 2023-10-12 at 16 19 06" src="https://github.com/RarachelLuo/fall23-nodebb-poncho/assets/83194370/288171a4-5084-4f7f-b0b9-6a4c7d8739cd">

 ### Testing
-Testing case added to test/controllers.js and usability testing checklist also added to testing folder.
+Testing case added to test/controllers.js and usability testing checklist also added to test folder in test/MyCoursesUsabilityTest.xlsx.

 The test added initializes a new user with courses.
 Then it checks that the courses inputed are correct and cases for errors.
+The test clearly aligns with that of other user fields input testing, ensures that all the correct data is processed, and error checks.
+This makes it a sufficient test.
 The usability checklist writes out every step of adding courses to your profile in which our feature fullfilled every task.